hamhpc/amber_cluster_benchmark/README.md

 <br/>

-  <strong>Step 1:  execute the run_tests.sh script.
-Be sure to update the script variables for your environment.</strong>
+  <strong>Step 1:  execute the run_tests.sh script.</strong> (Be sure to update the script variables for your environment.)

      This will submit a bunch of jobs to the queue.
 It's a sequence of NPROC's from 2 up to the max.
      You can specify the NCPUS in the run_test.sh script.
 The jobs will take some time.